MikaelWeiss/github-exporter/README.md

 - Repository metadata

 This tool is particularly useful for:
+- Creating a project file that you can easily give to an LLM
 - Creating offline backups of your GitHub repositories
-- Migrating repository data to other systems
 - Archiving projects
-- Generating documentation

 ## Features